 Ben A. Vinson, Jr. – Attorney at Law

 Ben A. Vinson, Jr. has over 7 years of experience working in asbestos law, beginning his career at Fleming & Associates in Houston, TX.
 At Fleming & Associates, Ben began work as a law clerk in December 2009, eventually working as an investigator in May 2011.
-In April 2012, Ben was admitted to practice law in the state of Florida, and in July 2012, he left Fleming and Associates and formed his own practice, Vinson Law PLLC, and continued working in asbestos-related law.
+In April 2012, Ben was admitted to practice law in the state of Florida, and in July 2012, he left Fleming and Associates and formed his own practice, Vinson Law P.A., and continued working in asbestos-related law.

 Ben earned his J.D. from the South Texas College of Law in May 2011, notably finishing the program 6 months ahead of schedule.
 He was awarded Best Speaker (Preliminary Round) during the Wechsler First Amendment Moot Court Competition, was a Quarterfinalist in the Vanderbilt First Amendment Moot Court Competition, and was a Finalist at the Rendings Products Liability Moot Court Competition.
 Ben also competed in Mock Trial Summer Academy at the United States District Court for the Southern District of Texas.
 He earned his B.A. in Economics from the University of Texas in May 2003.
 Ben is also a 2013 graduate of Gerry Spence’s Trial Lawyer’s College.

 In February 2014, Ben opened his practice further to begin working on auto collision and personal injury cases, and in April 2014 was admitted to practice in the United States District Court for the Southern District of Illinois.
 Ben is a member of the American Association for Justice (AAJ), as well as a member of the AAJ’s Asbestos Litigation Group, the Florida Justice Association, and the Tampa Bay Trial Lawyer’s Association.